West Somerset Mineral Railway: Decline and closure

 Traffic levels on the WSMR in his period give a clear indication of the paucity of output: "Generally the locomotive made one visit to Comberow and back daily, but on some days it did not leave its shed."
 It will never be known if Timwood would have become profitable, as ore had yet to be reached there when the whole undercapitalised venture collapsed in March 1910.
 The jetty was sold for £70 and the briquette kiln for £5.
 Evocative contemporary descriptions of the line in its later years have been preserved.

 In 1911 A.R.
 Angus, an Australian inventor, brought two locomotives onto the lower section of the line to test and demonstrate an automatic signal warning device.
 The demonstration of the system took place at Kentsford on 5 July 1912, which turned into something of a gala for local people, watching two hired GWR tender locos, the only tender locos to work this line, being brought safely to a halt rather than the anticipated head-on collision.
 Testing of this system continued intermittently until the outbreak of war.

 The War Department requisitioned the rails during the First World War and they were lifted for scrap in 1917.
 A majority of the railway company board proposed seeking an abandonment order at once, but a rival Board was established; they continued to receive the Ebbw Vale Company's contracted lease payments until the lease expired in 1919.

 While all this was going on the line became host to a fourth venture.
 In September 1918 the Timber Supply Department of the Board of Trade applied for and were granted permission to lay a light railway on the lower trackbed and to use either Washford or Roadwater station buildings.
 The line was used to carry timber to Watchet from a government sawmill at Washford, using mules as motive power.
 The track was removed in early 1920.
 Recorded simply as "narrow", research continues as to its gauge.

-In 1923 an Act of Parliament was passed authorising abandonment of the railway. its effects were auctioned on 8 August 1924 and the final general meeting wound the company up on 7 July 1925.
+The West Somerset Mineral Railway (Abandonment) Act 1923 (13 & 14 Geo.
+5. c. xciv) was passed authorising abandonment of the railway. its effects were auctioned on 8 August 1924 and the final general meeting wound the company up on 7 July 1925.
 The debenture holders received 70% of the nominal value of their holdings and the shareholders received nothing.